mhibatallah/mhibatallah.github.io/_pages/about.md

 - Recurrent Neural Network & Transformer‑based quantum states for many-body simulation.
 - Generative-enhanced combinatorial optimization.

+## 📌 Get in Touch

+- **Email:** mhibatallah at uwaterloo dot ca

+I’m always eager to connect with prospective students, collaborators interested in the synergy of language models and quantum/many‑body science!
+You can check out the [group section](/group/) of this website for more details.

 ---

 ## 📝 Selected Publications